The Deadly Assassin

 Another good point: Holmes finally allows the Doctor to undertake the final climactic, heroic act of the story, instead of giving it away to other characters as he has done so often in previous stories.
 Nice.
 And for all the wrestling simplicity of the climax, the production is surprisingly excellent at this point, putting more energy and dramatic tension into it than I would have guessed at by merely reading the script.
 Very well done.

-"The Deadly Assassin" is a classic in the truest sense of the word.
+And of course, "The Deadly Assassin" itself is a classic in the truest sense of the word.
 An easy winner for the season.

 This story is now on DVD and VHS video.
 Oh yes.